White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

 \subsubsection{Reactor Flux Modeling}

 One conventional explanation for the Reactor Antineutrino Anomaly~(RAA) has been gaining momentum thanks to the significant experimental and theoretical progress made in the past decade.
-Reactor neutrino experiments that can measure oscillations without any reliance on reactor neutrino models (discussed further in Sec.~\ref{sec:expt_landscape_reactors}) have been cutting away at RAA suggested sterile neutrino oscillation parameter space.
-Additionally, neutrino, nuclear physics, and nuclear theory evidence has recently emerged suggesting that RAA may, at least in part, be caused by problems with reactor flux models.
-While experimental developments are overviewed in Sec.~\ref{sec:expt_landscape_conventional_rates}, we will discuss here recent theoretical advancements in the flux prediction landscape that lend support for non-BSM origin to the RAA.
+Reactor neutrino experiments that can measure oscillations without any reliance on reactor neutrino models (discussed further in Sec.~\ref{sec:expt_landscape_reactors}) have been chipping away at RAA-suggested sterile neutrino oscillation parameter space.
+Additionally, neutrino, nuclear physics, and nuclear theory evidence have recently emerged suggesting that RAA may, at least in part, be caused by problems with reactor flux models.
+While experimental developments are discussed in Sec.~\ref{sec:expt_landscape_conventional_rates}, recent theoretical advancements in the flux prediction landscape that lend support to non-BSM origin to the RAA are discussed here.

-The statistical significance of the RAA depends not only on the magnitude of offset between reactor \anue data and the Huber-Mueller prediction, but also on the size of the error bands applied to those predictions.
-In the years following the inception of the RAA in 2011, a variety of reactor modeling studies have argued that the 2-3\% error budget assigned to this prediction is likely under-estimated.
+The statistical significance of the RAA depends not only on the magnitude of offset between reactor \anue data and the Huber-Mueller prediction but also on the size of the error bands applied to those predictions.
+In the years following the inception of the RAA in 2011, a variety of reactor modeling studies have argued that the 2-3\% error budget assigned to this prediction is likely underestimated.
 In particular, the role of forbidden beta transitions in altering the \anue flux and spectrum reported by conversion predictions is not considered in the formulation of Huber-Mueller model error bands~\cite{Huber:2011wv}.
-When naive treatments of forbidden decay contributions are included in the prediction, variations in flux of 4\% or more are observed~\cite{Hayes:2013wra}.
-This sentiment of under-estimated conversion prediction normalization uncertainties is fairly broadly shared across the community, as reflected, for example, in Ref.~\cite{bib:IAEA}.
-On the other hand, a more recent conversion calculation (termed the HKSS model) that attempts to account for forbidden transition contribution using nuclear shell model-based calculations shows strong deviations from the Huber-Mueller model in spectral shape, but finds no major discrepancy in reported IBD yields~\cite{Hayen:2019eop}.
+When naive treatments of forbidden decay contributions are included in the prediction, variations in the flux of 4\% or more are observed~\cite{Hayes:2013wra} and are reflected in the community-driven report in Ref.~\cite{bib:IAEA}.
+On the other hand, a more recent conversion calculation (termed the HKSS model) that attempts to account for forbidden transition contribution using nuclear shell model-based calculations shows strong deviations from the Huber-Mueller model in spectral shape.
+However, it finds no major discrepancy in reported IBD yields~\cite{Hayen:2019eop}.